xmj-alliance/pit/node/readme.md

 # Node.js Pit
 For node.js.

-> 99% stuff are written in TypeScript.
+> 99% cogs are written in TypeScript.

-Common configs under `_configs/main` are used, or otherwise specified.
+Common configs under `_refs` are used, or otherwise specified.